 In light of the security changes above, we'll use key pair authentication for this demonstration.
 There is a QuickStart: Snowflake Key-pair Authorization if you need assistance setting it up.

-Configure the connection as shown, replacing the example values with your own:
+Configure the connection as shown, replacing the example values with your own.
+Be sure to enable write access:

 Click Create connection.
 Sigma will validate the connection.
 Once complete, we can move on to the next step.